garrandall/popular-music-data/tracks/errtime-nelly-jung-tru-king-jacob.md

   ranking_list: Billboard Hot 100
   start_date: '2005-07-02'
 ---
-(Ladies and gentlemen, ladies and gentlemen)
-(This is a Jazze Phizzle productshizzle)

-(whoa whoa whoa whoa)
 You see errtime that beat go (beat go) I need you to shake that thang, girl (uh) yea errtime that beat go
 (whoa whoa whoa whoa)